Anthony-Nolan/Atlas/README_ManualTesting.md

         use the remote HMD that has already been populated on the remote environment.
       - Search orchestrator function, to run search requests.
   - Therefore, the remote environment should have been set up before running the framework.
-  - User secrets are used to override the default local settings with the remote settings.
+  - The project's `local.settings.json` file should be used to override default local settings with the remote settings.
-  - Open the `secrets.json` file.
-    - In VS this is achieved by: Solution Explorer > `Atlas.MatchPrediction.Test.Verification` > Context Menu > "Manage User Secrets"
-  - Add the following json with the appropriate values:
+  - Override the following settings with the appropriate values:
       ```json
       {
           "AzureStorage": {